vfp1/bts-dsf-2020/Session_12/README.md

 1. Create account in Heroku
-2. sudo snap install --classic heroku heroku login heroku create bikes-bts or whatever is free
+2. sudo snap install --classic heroku heroku login heroku create houses-bts or whatever is free
 (Make sure your git repo is ready)
 Make sure that you have setup.sh (ask me for it) heroku git:remote -a yourapp